JAGJ10/DeferredRenderer/README.md

 # Deferred Renderer
-A Deferred Renderer with an Octree data structure for spatial partitioning
+A Deferred Renderer with support for point lights, shadow maps, SSAO, and skybox

 Required dependencies: